Skip to main content

 package_update: true

-packages: [ lm-sensors, vim, curl, tree, bridge-utils, libvirt-clients, chrony, git, build-essential, unzip, file, qemu-kvm, libvirt-daemon-system, virtiofsd, virtinst, guestfs-tools, cloud-image-utils ]
+packages: [ lm-sensors, vim, curl, tree, bridge-utils, libvirt-clients, chrony, git, build-essential, unzip, file, qemu-kvm, libvirt-daemon-system, virtiofsd, virtinst, guestfs-tools, cloud-image-utils, python3-lxml ]

 late-commands: